Outdoor Recreation Archives | Kalispell

 Meet the Waters of Northwest Montana, Where You Can Fish, Raft and Sail

-Kalispell and northwest Montana are surrounded by incredible lakes, rivers and streams.
+When it comes to sailing, playing and fishing in Montana, there is no better place than Kalispell.
+The heart of Montana, Kalispell is surrounded by incredible lakes, rivers and streams.
 South of Kalispell, you’ll find Flathead Lake and the Swan River.
-To the northeast, you’ll quickly come upon the Middle, North and South forks of the Flathead River.
-Farther northwest are the massive waters of Lake Koocanusa and a variety of mountain streams. […]
+To the northeast, you’ll quickly come upon the Middle, North and South Forks of […]

 READ MORE

-Biking, Fishing, Flathead National Forest, Snowmobiling, Water Sports
+Biking, Cross-country skiing, Fishing, Flathead National Forest, Hiking, Horseback Riding, Skiing/Snowboarding, Snowmobiling, Snowshoeing

 More